Drunker Than Me

-"Drunker Than Me" is the title of the debut song co-written and recorded by American country music artist Trent Tomlinson.
+"Drunker Than Me" is the debut single by American country music artist Trent Tomlinson.
 It was released in October 2005 as the first single from his debut album Country Is My Rock.
-Tomlinson wrote the song with Ashe Underwood.
+Tomlinson co-wrote the song with Ashe Underwood.

 Music video

 The music video was directed by Trey Fanjoy and premiered in November 2005.

 Chart performance

 The song debuted at number 56 on the U.S. Billboard Hot Country Songs chart for the week of October 22, 2005.